-My mum and I have both got Fibromyalgia, which you can imagine makes life a barrel of laughs at home.
-We got diagnosed 10 years apart and (we are pretty sure…) it was by the same rheumatologist but aside from that their were some differences, specifically the length of time it took to get a diagnosis from the hospital.
+My mum and I have both got a Fibromyalgia diagnosis, which you can imagine makes life a barrel of laughs at home.
+We got diagnosed 10 years apart and (we are pretty sure…) it was by the same rheumatologist.
+Aside from that their were some differences, specifically the length of time it took to get a diagnosis from the hospital.

 2005 – Mum

-Mum suffered with her symptoms for a long time and kept going back and forth to the hospital, not only discussing her arthritis symptoms but also discussing these new symptoms she was suffering with and she felt like she was getting no-where.
+Mum suffered with her symptoms for a long time and kept going back and forth to the hospital.
+This was not only discussing her arthritis symptoms but also discussing these new symptoms she was suffering with.
+She felt like she was getting no-where.
 She was getting really frustrated thinking that no-one was listening to her.

 It was only after about a year of going back and for that he turned around and said to mum

 “You think I haven’t been listening but I am going to diagnosis you with Fibromyalgia”